QiYuan-Zhang/Introduction-of-Jekyll/README.md

 - _site:       save static files after construction, including CSS, JS, and figure files saved in assets under _site
 - _data:       save required data files for site
 - _drafts:     blog draft, not be constructed in static files and not be public
-- _layouts：   save layout files, the basic template of pages in site
+- _layouts:    save layout files, the basic template of pages in site
 - _includes:   save module files, used in multiple pages like sidebar, navigation, footer, etc.
 - about.md:    content of About page. will be converted to html file and save under _site when constructing
 - index.md:    content of Home page. will be converted to html file and save under _site when constructing